lilunia/NorthStar/README.md

 Product information is retrived from the back end, available at http://localhost:3000/products.
 Please refer to back-end README.md for more details.

 Layout inspired by Figma <a href="https://www.figma.com/design/DToh932tSxXN3zoRM7oZLU/eCommerce-Fashion-Website-(Community)?node-id=0-1&m=dev">NorthStar - eCommerce Fashion Website</a>

+## Live on Vercel

+- front-end
+  <a href="https://northstar-front.vercel.app/">NorthStar - eCommerce Fashion Website</a>

+- back-end
+  <a href="https://northstar-back-end.vercel.app/">NorthStar - back-end</a>

+Please go to <a href="https://github.com/lilunia/NorthStar-vercel">https://github.com/lilunia/NorthStar-vercel</a> for more details.